 - Have permanent access to a car i.e. you can’t get a permit if you rent a car now and again.

 - And bring the following documents with you:

 - Your verblijfskaart

-- Proof of the license plate for your car
+- Proof of the licence plate for your car

-- For a company car: a document from your employee proving that you are the main driver, including the license plate and your name
+- For a company car: a document from your employee proving that you are the main driver, including the licence plate and your name

 - Non residents, and students who are still resident elsewhere, cannot apply for a resident parking permit